Cash flow is essential for a healthy business.

 - Subtract any cash payments for expenses.
 This number is your pre-tax income.

 - Subtract the cash payments made for income taxes.
-The remainder is your net cash flow from operating activities.
+The rest is your net cash flow from operating activities.

 What are the advantages and disadvantages of direct cash flow statements?

-As we mentioned before, a direct cash flow statement provides a simple way to represent cash movement.
+A direct cash flow statement is a simple representation of cash movement.
 The layout of the direct cash flow method makes it easy for the reader to understand how cash comes into and out of the business.

-Direct cash flow reporting takes a lot of time to prepare.
-This is because most businesses work on an accrual basis.
+Direct cash flow reporting takes a long time to prepare because most businesses work on an accrual basis.

 Direct method example